J.D. Power finds credit card satisfaction on the rise

 Naturally, American Express wasted no time in getting out their own press release lauding this brilliant survey whereas, oddly, I haven't seen any press releases from HSBC yet.

-American Express didn't mention the CARD Act, instead chalking up the customer satisfaction to their expanding benefits, services and rewards to their card holders, including offering up to a $200 annual airline fee statement credit for the airline of your choice, after you select a qualifying airline and also eliminating the foreign transaction fees for The Platinum Card® from American Express .
+American Express didn't mention the CARD Act, instead chalking up the customer satisfaction to their expanding benefits, services and rewards to their card holders, including offering up to a $200 annual airline fee statement credit for the airline of your choice, after you select a qualifying airline and also eliminating the foreign transaction fees with purchases made on your card for The Platinum Card® from American Express.
 Terms & restrictions apply.

 OK, could be, but I still think Beird is right, that overall customer satisfaction is up due to the Credit CARD Act.
 But, hey, the extra rewards don't hurt.